grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 employee.EvaluateRaise();
 ~~~

 This way, they were able to make this code interact with both `RegularEmployee` and `ContractorEmployee` the same way.

 This guideline should be treated very, very seriously and applied in almost an extreme way.
 There are, of course, few places where it does not apply and we'll get back to them later.

 Oh, I almost forgot one thing!
 The context that we are passing is not necessarily data.
-It is even more frequent to pass around behavior.
+It is even more frequent to pass around behavior than to pass data.
 For example, in our interaction with the tax expert:

 {lang="csharp"}
 ~~~